What Education Is Required for a Career in Legal Nurse Consulting?

 Education and Professional Requirements

-Generally, a legal nurse consultant has a bachelor or master's degree in nursing, a registered nursing license and at least three to five years of experience in a nursing specialty area.
+Generally, a legal nurse consultant can have anywhere from an associate's degree to a master's degree in nursing, a registered nursing license and at least three to five years of experience in a nursing specialty area.
 Although no additional formal training is required, many legal nurse consultants choose to complete post-graduate training courses or certificate programs in this discipline.
-Topics in a legal nurse consulting program might include litigation, torts, legal writing and research, courtroom preparation, medical malpractice, administrative law and risk management.
+Topics in a legal nurse consulting program might include litigation, torts, legal writing and research, medical malpractice, administrative law and risk management.

 The American Legal Nurse Consultant Certification Board offers optional certification for legal nurse consultants.
 To be eligible to take the LNCC (Legal Nurse Consultant Certified) examination, one must show proof of the following: